dailybruin/training/week1/homework1.md

 # Homework 1
-Now that you know how to make and style your own websites as well as keep track of them with Git and GitHub, you're ready to make your own personal site!
+Now that you know how to make and style your own websites as well as keep track of them with Git and GitHub, you're ready to make your own personal site to tell the world about yourself!

 Here are some examples of good personal sites from former and current DBers: